StefTesta/SARC032_correlative/README.md

 # SARC032_correlative
-Analysis code repository for the SU2C-SARC032 correlative analysis manuscript.
+This repository containes the code and basic data necessary to reproduce the analysis and the figures of the SU2C-SARC032 Correlative Analyses manuscript.